dinarly/Story/README.md

 “If the total value of the weighted sum is higher or equal to the threshold of zero — then the Threshold function will output a value of one.”

-“However, if the value is less than the threshold of zero — the function will output a value of zero.”
+“However, if the value is less than the threshold of zero — the Threshold function will output a value of zero.”

 Abdallah said: “This is easy!!
 And the output value is transmitted to the next neuron?”